 You would design and build aeroplanes, helicopters, spacecraft, satellites, missiles and rockets.

-You'd design, build and maintain the aircraft and the parts and instruments that go inside them.
-You'd make them safe and efficient for people to use.
+You would design, build and maintain the aircraft and the parts and instruments that go inside them.
+You would make them safe and efficient for people to use.

 You would also be involved with estimating project costs and timescales, attending meetings, writing technical reports and manuals, and giving presentations to managers and clients.